Helmholtz-HiRSE/helmholtz-hirse.github.io/resources.md

 * Continuous Integration and Delivery for HPC: <br> <https://dl.acm.org/doi/pdf/10.1145/3219104.3219147>
 * FAIR Principles for Research Software (FAIR4RS Principles): <br> <https://doi.org/10.15497/RDA00065>
 * A Guide for Publishing, Using, and Licensing Research Software in Germany: <br> <https://doi.org/10.5281/zenodo.4327148>
+* A great list of programming books, from beginner to expert, from low- to high-level wisdom: <br> <https://www.programmingbooks.dev>

 ## RSE initiatives